duongphuhiep/blog1/content/posts/how-did-i-build-this-blog/index.md

 tags: ["hugo", "ssg"]
 ---

 None of the FREE blogging platforms fit my taste!
-As a fullstack developper it was a shame if I can't built my own website..
+As a fullstack developer it was a shame if I can't built my own website..

 ## Requirements for my Blog

 * No-cost (otherwise it is a shame for me!)
 * Easy-to-read interface.
-  * peoples with slight vision imperfections (eg. Color Vision Deficiency) should be able to read my blog wihout much effort.
+  * peoples with slight vision imperfections (eg. Color Vision Deficiency) should be able to read my blog without much effort.
 * Manage content (CRUD) should not complicate.
-* I usually write text and codes snippets then Markdown is a no-brainer.
+* I usually write text and codes snippets so Markdown format is a no-brainer.
-  * Super complex and Rich contents usually go to my **Goolge Slides** => Ease to embeded the **Goolge Slides** in markdown contents is a requirement.
+  * Super complex and Rich contents usually go to my **Google Slides** => Ease to embedded the **Google Slides** in markdown contents is a requirement.
 * Comments capability: Reader would be able to comment to my blog posts

 ### Other nice-to-have functionalities